 A list of references, shout-outs, parodies, homages, winks, nods to Bob Dylan.

-- Bill Hicks was a fan and would open his act by singing "Subterranean Homesick Blues".
+- Bill Hicks was a fan of Dylan and would open his act by singing "Subterranean Homesick Blues."

 - Gotlib: He once made a parody of the album cover of Nashville Skyline starring his character Hamster Jovial.